 These additional benefits can sometimes be provided at no additional cost to you.
 This is possible because Medicare actually pays the insurance company a set amount for providing your healthcare coverage.

-So, let’s take a look at eligibility, enrollment, and benefits of an Advantage plan.
+So, let’s take a look at the eligibility, enrollment, and benefits of an Advantage plan.

 If you are eligible for Medicare, you are eligible for an Advantage plan.
 You must be enrolled in both Medicare Part A and B before you can purchase a Medicare Advantage plan.
 And you cannot drop Part B. If you do so, you will lose your Advantage plan.

-Initial coverage election period — Your initial coverage election period is a seven-month period that starts three months before the month you turn 65 and ends three months after the month you turn 65.
+Initial enrollment period — Your initial enrollment period is a seven-month period that starts three months before the month you turn 65 and ends three months after the month you turn 65.
 If you are under 65 and receive Social Security disability, you qualify for Medicare in the 25th month after you begin receiving your Social Security benefits.
-If that is how you are becoming eligible for Medicare, you can enroll into an Advantage plan three months before your month of eligibility until three months after you became eligible.
+If that is how you are becoming eligible for Medicare, you can enroll in an Advantage plan three months before your month of eligibility until three months after you became eligible.

-Annual election period — Also known as open enrollment or AEP, the annual election period for Medicare Advantage is October 15 through December 7 every year.
-Coverage for the Part C plan you choose during this time will begin January 1 the next year.
+Open enrollment period — Also known as annual enrollment or AEP, the open enrollment period for Medicare Advantage is from October 15 through December 7 every year.
+Coverage for the Part C plan you choose during this time will start on January 1 next year.
 During this time, you can also add, change, or drop current coverage.

-Medicare Advantage Open Enrollment Period — During this open enrollment period, you are able to change from one Advantage plan to another or drop it to return to Original Medicare.
+Medicare Advantage Open Enrollment Period — During this MA Open enrollment period, you are able to change from one Advantage plan to another or drop it to return to Original Medicare.

 Special Election Period — There are several things that can trigger a special election period and they are unique to an individual.
 It is best to speak to a licensed Medicare insurance agent to find out if you qualify for a special election period.
 However, there are a few common instances we can talk about.
 Such as, if you move outside your Medicare Advantage plan’s service area, qualify for extra help (such as a program that helps pay for your prescription drugs), or move into a nursing home you might qualify for a special election period.
 During this time you can make changes to your Advantage plan or return back to Original Medicare.